urishani/galilean/README.md

         To mark room usage, enter the doctor short id in the cell corresponding to
-        that room (column)and the hour (row).
+        that room (column) and the hour (row).

-    3. *pictures** - in this page list the pictures for the cycling picture effect on the banner.
+    3. *pictures* - in this page list the pictures for the cycling picture effect on the banner.
 This page has two columns:
-       * *picture* which holds picture file names, located in the installation folder.
+       * *picture* which holds pictures file names, located in the installation folder.
        * *cycle* which has
          only one entry to hold the number of